suthashan-001/suthashan-001/README.md

 I'm a third-year computer science student, passionate about creating innovative, user-centered digital experiences and enhancing well-being through biohacking.
 My journey bridges technology, healthcare, and lifestyle optimization, with a vision to make impactful strides in healthcare UX.

 - **Mission:** Crafting seamless, intuitive digital solutions that make life healthier and simpler.
-- **Specialties:** UX design for healthcare, biohacking, and human-centered AI.
+- **Specialties:** UX design for healthcare, biohacking, and human-centered AI/ Ai automations.
 - **Vision:** To shape a future where tech meets well-being, creating tools that empower individuals and healthcare professionals alike.

 ### Featured Project